joshuafarrell95/CustomerManagementGUI/README.md

 ## Project Description
 ### Summary
 This application was created as a part of my Certificate IV in Information Technology (Programming) at South Metropolitan TAFE in 2022.
-This program uses Customer class objects to store an indefinite amount of customers where memory permits with five attributes; Name, Mobile Number and Email (placeholder customer names, emails and mobile numbers were used).
+The program is written using a Model-View-Controller pattern which ensures that functionality of the program is separated between different elements.

-A third party MySQL driver was used to connect to a MySQL server so that customer information inside the *customer* table can populate a table.
-All graphical user interface (GUI) elements are driven by JAVAFX, which enables a user to view, insert, edit and delete customers without having to manually execute SQL queries.
+This program uses Customer class objects as the model to store an indefinite amount of customers where memory permits with five attributes; Name, Mobile Number and Email (placeholder customer names, emails and mobile numbers were used).
+This project implements JAVAFX as the view which is used to provide a graphical user interface for the program, and JDBC as the controller which is used to manipulate a MySQL database.

 ### SQL Technical Details
 The program has the option to create a new *smtbiz* database.